JuloxGames/JG_TaskManager/README.md

 Install,
 Run TM,
-Scroll Through tasks, click Kill to kill a task
+Scroll Through tasks/Choose a task you want to end, click Kill to end a task

 --Made With JS, HTML, CSS, Electron--